Site icon Our Breathing Planet

 Gentoo Penguin Distribution, Habitat, and Ecology

-The intriguing Gentoo Penguin evolved as native to a moderate expanse of the globe.
+The appealing Gentoo Penguin evolved as indigenous to a moderately broad expanse of the surface of he earth.
 The exact location of this region comes as no great surprise, though.
 That holds true since this product of eons of development lives in the region now known as Antarctica.

 This includes, of course, the peninsula itself.
-Yet many of them also make their homes on the numerous sub-Antarctic islands prevalent in this part of the world.
-The largest single concentration appears on South Georgia, itself a member of the Falkland Islands group.
+Yet, many of these petite marvels also make their homes on various of the numerous sub-Antarctic islands prevalent in this part of the world.
+The largest concentration appears on South Georgia, itself a member of the Falkland Islands group.

-The flightless bird displays strong preferences regarding its choice of habitat type.
+The flightless bird displays decidedly strong and clear preferences regarding its choice of habitat type.
 Surprisingly to many, depsite the prevalence of ice in the cold climate the animal resides in, it typically chooses to live on various surfaces that remain principally free of icy coverings.

-These typically consist of regions such as flat, rocky areas.
-Many choose to live on or around low-hanging cliffs, or even between clumps of grass.
-In both instances, though, these geographical features most often lie situated within relatively shallow coastal sections.
+These settings typically consist of regions such as flat, rocky areas.
+Many individuals choose to live on or around low-hanging cliffs, or even between clumps of grass.
+In both instances, though, these geographical features most frequently lie situated within relatively shallow coastal sections.

-Like its relatives, the Gentoo Penguin evolved as a carnivorous creature.
+Like its many relatives, the Gentoo Penguin evolved as a purely carnivorous creature.
 It primarily feeds on quantities of crustaceans, such as shrimp and krill.
-They generally supplement this with various species of fish and cephalopod.
-They also tend to feed quite opportunistically.
+The birds generally supplement this with various species of fish and cephalopod.
+They also tend to feed extremely opportunistically.

-After mating, the female almost always lays two eggs.
-Both parents share in the incubation, alternating daily.
-Hatching usually takes 34 – 36 days.
+After mating, the female almost exclusively lays two eggs.
+Both of the parents share in the incubation, alternating daily.
+Hatching usually requires between 34 – 36 days.
 Seabirds, though, often prey on the eggs or chicks.
 Adults fall vicitm to sea lions, leopard seals, and orcas in the water.

 Species Sharing Its Range

-Check out our other articles on 4 Fantastically Fascinating Fungi, Black Rain Frog, Scrub Morning Glory, Nyiragongo Volcano, Thorny Dragon, Giant Leopard Moth
+Check out our other articles on 4 Fantastically Fascinating Fungi, Black Rain Frog, Scrub Morning Glory, Nyiragongo Volcano, Thorny Dragon, Giant Leopard Moth, Maned Wolf

 Exit mobile version